Masculinizing hormone therapy: Psychological changes

 The psychological changes are harder to define, since HRT is usually the first physical action that takes place when transitioning.
 This fact alone has a significant psychological impact, which is hard to distinguish from hormonally induced changes.
 Most trans men report an increase of energy and an increased sex drive.
 Many also report feeling more confident.

 While a high level of testosterone is often associated with an increase in aggression, this is not a noticeable effect in most trans men.
 HRT doses of testosterone are much lower than the typical doses taken by steroid-using athletes, and create testosterone levels comparable to those of most cisgender men.
 These levels of testosterone have not been proven to cause more aggression than comparable levels of estrogen.

 Some transgender men report mood swings, increased anger, and increased aggressiveness after starting androgen therapy.
 Studies are limited and small scale, however, based on self reporting over a short period of time (7 months).
 In a study by Motta et al., trans men also reported better anger control.
+Many transgender men, however, report improved mood, decreased emotional lability, and a lessening of anger and aggression.

+A randomized clinical trial on the effects of testosterone therapy in a group of transgender and gender expansive adults found that the group given treatment had significantly reduced dysphoria, depression, and suicidality relative to the control group.